prototypefund/iconet-Foundation-funkwhale/docs/moderator_documentation/index.md

 ## Moderate your pod's users

 As a moderator, you are responsible for moderating the behavior of users on your pod.
 Funkwhale provides you with tools to help you handle users that violate your pod's rules.
 Check out our [Moderate your pod's users](internal_users/index.md) section for more information.

+## Moderate content on your pod

+Funkwhale's moderation tools enable moderators to handle the content on a pod.
+This means you can update, delete, or hide content.
+It also enables you to approve or reject edits submitted by users on your pod.
+Check out the guides in the [Moderate content on your pod](content/index.md) for more information.

 ## Moderate external domains